ShieldsJohn/cat-snaps/README.md

 ### Frameworks and other

-- React.js
+- React.js - a JavaScript library with a component-based architecture.
+Popular for improving UI/UX.
-- React-Bootstrap
+- React-Bootstrap - used for responsive, pre-built UI components to speed up development and ensure a mobile-friendly design.
-- Github
+- Github - code repository and version control.
-- GitPod
+- GitPod - cloud-based development environement.
-- Heroku
+- Heroku - for deployment and hosting of app.
-- Google Chrome DevTools
+- Google Chrome DevTools - used for checking responsiveness and debugging.
-- Lighthouse
+- Lighthouse - used to audit accessibility.
-- Cloudinary
+- Cloudinary - used for image storage.
-- Balsamiq
+- Balsamiq - used to create wireframes.
-- Eslint
+- Eslint  - used to validate js/jsx code and ensure coding standards are ad-hered to.
-- W3C CSS Validation
+- W3C CSS Validation - used to validate CSS code and ensure coding standards are ad-hered to.

 ### A special mention for React...